what to do when XP is no longer secure

 SP2 (which is another essential) saw the addition of the Windows Security Center, which controlled the use of a new firewall, pop-up blockers, and Windows Automatic Update.
 Blue tooth and WiFi support were also included as new additions to the operating system.
 Production of this service pack took major resources and time from Microsoft and required a good amount of time for the users to install.
 As the years stacked up after this major update, so did the more than 100 added patches and fixes.

 n.b.
-XP users HAVE to have Service Pack 2 (SP2) in order to receive further security updates.
+XP users HAVE to have at least Service Pack 2 (SP2) in order to receive further security updates.
 So, if you are didn't install SP2 you will be left vulnerable to hacker attack.
-Get SP2 from http://windowsupdate.microsoft.com.
+Get all the Service Pack updates rolled into one (SP3) from http://windowsupdate.microsoft.com.

 An excellent resource for fixes for XP problems is http://www.kellys-korner-xp.com/xp.htm